 Learn the craft to shape your story and anticipate what footage you’ll need in the edit room

-NOTE: This class will be held in an online format using the Zoom platform
+NOTE: This class will be held in a live, online format using the Zoom platform

 The path to shooting and editing better documentary stories is often rooted in coming to a deeper, AND concrete, understanding of The Craft.
 This is an intensive case-study based class that will delve into specific shooting and editing choices, and how they arise out of fundamental questions we must ask ourselves all day, every day.
 From choices over character and structure, to what shot we take and what edit we make, all derive from a specific knowledge of The Craft and how it can guide us.
 This is essential if you’re going to be able to successfully shape the footage in the edit room.